 Why not use those cash payments in a way to help your children and their future?

-Here are some ways you can use that money to improve your and your children’s financial future.
+Here are some ways you can use that money from the child tax credit to improve your and your children’s financial future.

 10 Ways to Use the Child Tax Credit to Help Your Children